zsulsw/MSASect2/README.md

 ![Screen Shot Gif](/image/Main-Page.gif)

 ## 🌟 About the Software
 **MSASect2** is a cross-platform software developed for comprehensive analysis of arbitrary cross-sections with nonsymmetric shapes.
-This includes examining their cross-sectional properties, yield strengths, global and local buckling capacities, etc. The software hosts the advanced numerical algorithms, derived from the research team led by [Dr. Siwei Liu](https://www.gmnia.com) from the Department of Civil and Environmental Engineering at Hong Kong Polytechnic University. **MSASect2** is developed to address design challenges associated with complex and irregular cross-sections, which are increasingly popular in modern structures due to their superior structural efficiency.
+This includes examining their cross-sectional properties, yield strengths, global and local buckling capacities,stress analysis, heat transfer analysis,  etc. The software hosts the advanced numerical algorithms, derived from the research team led by [Dr. Siwei Liu](https://www.gmnia.com) from the Department of Civil and Environmental Engineering at Hong Kong Polytechnic University. **MSASect2** is developed to address design challenges associated with complex and irregular cross-sections, which are increasingly popular in modern structures due to their superior structural efficiency.
 The software is free for both research and educational use.

 **Please download the latest version:** <td><a href='https://github.com/zsulsw/MSASect2/releases'> <img src='./image/windows.png' style="height:auto; width: 14px" /> <b>Windowes: *.zip </b></a> | </td> <td><a href='https://github.com/zsulsw/MSASect2/releases'> <img src='./image/mac.png' style="height:auto; width: 15px" /> <b>MacOS - Apple Silicon Chips: *.dmg</b></a></td>